kasun07/SQL-Project01/README.md

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)
+1) To see the total transaction revenue of each city and country
+2) Most visited and ordered product by visitors
+3) The year and month which has most product revenue and transaction revenue

 ## Challenges